keeyank/Platformer/README.md

 # Platformer

-This game was created for the purpose of improving my knowledge in the Unity game developement environemnt.
+This game was created to improve my knowledge in the Unity game development environment.

-Inspired by games such as Super Meat Boy and Celeste, I constructed a 2d platformer that utilizes physics.
-When I began this project, I set out to implement my own physics engine instead of using Unity's built in components.
-This implementation has given me a better understanding of how physics engines work in games.
+Inspired by games such as Super Meat Boy and Celeste, I constructed a 2d platformer that utilizes a custom physics engine.
+Implementation of my own physics engine has given me a better understanding of how physics work in games.